In The No Asshole Rule, author Robert Sutton analyzes the impact of assholes in the workplace.

 I liked Robert Sutton’s psychological analysis and understanding of the phenomenon of workplace bullying and aggression.

 The Asshole Rule is a quick and helpful read.

-And I find that a blanket “no to assholes” is more of a moralistic stance than a highly realistic one.
+Personally, I find that a blanket “no to assholes” might be more of a moralistic stance than a highly realistic one.

-But I recommend The No Asshole Rule to people who are responsible of business culture.
-And to those who want to understand better overly aggressive, dominant and overall unpleasant people.
+But I recommend The No Asshole Rule to people who are responsible for business culture.
+And to those who want to understand better overly aggressive, dominant, and overall unpleasant people.